 Her ever-advancing pregnancy brings her to search out other survivors.
 Tom, Don, Jules, Felix and Cheryl, the residents of a blacked out house, invite Malorie to live with them as they reach out for other remaining humans.
 Eventually more survivors arrive, including Gary, a paranoid weirdo who sews the seeds of mistrust among the household.

 As they always do in books of this type, things go very bad.
-Much worse that what happened with my roomates and me.
+Much worse that what happened with my roommates and me.